With proper care and maintenance, the natural teeth that you have in your mouth will last a lifetime.

 Applying pressure is the best way to reduce bleeding.
 You may leave the dentist with a bit of gauze still applied, continue to bite down on this.

 If at home, a clean cotton material can be folded and have pressure applied to it and the affected area.
+Don’t use tissues as these can get messy as they break down when moist.

 When the bleeding has stopped, you still need to be careful and take care as the socket remains exposed and vulnerable.